MicrosoftDocs/SupportArticles-docs/support/sql/admin/memory-optimized-tempdb-out-of-memory.md

 ### Mitigation steps to keep memory-optimized tempdb metadata memory in check

-1. Avoid or resolve long-running transactions that use DDL in temporal tables.
-General guidance is to keep transactions short.
+1. To avoid or resolve long-running transactions that use DDL in temporal tables, the general guidance is to keep transactions short.

 1. Increase **max server memory** to allow for enough memory to operate in the presence of tempdb-heavy workloads.